 - 1. Plaintiff was formed for the purpose of applying to the Internet Corporation for Assigned Names and Numbers ("ICANN") for the right to operate the .WEB generic top-level domain ("gTLD").
 In reliance on ICANN's agreement to administer the bid process in accordance with the rules and guidelines contained in its gTLD Applicant Guidebook ("Applicant Guidebook"), Plaintiff paid ICANN a mandatory \$185,000 application fee for the opportunity to secure the rights to the .WEB gTLD. - 2.
 Throughout every stage of the four years it has taken to bring the .WEB gTLD to market, Plaintiff worked diligently to follow the rules and procedures promulgated by ICANN.
 In the past month, ICANN has done just the opposite.
 Instead of functioning as a disinterested regulator of a fair and transparent gTLD bid process, ICANN used its authority and oversight to unfairly benefit an applicant who is in admitted violation of a number of provisions of the Applicant Guidebook.
-ICANN's conduct, tainted by an inherent conflict of interest, ensured that it would be the sole beneficiary of the \$135 million proceeds from the .WEB auction-a result that ICANN's own guidelines identify as a "last resort" outcome.
-Even more problematic, ICANN allowed a third party to make an eleventh-hour end run around the application process to the detriment of Plaintiff, the other legitimate applicants for the .WEB gTLD and the Internet community at large. - 3.
-ICANN's failure to administer the gTLD application process in a fair, proper, and transparent manner is not unique to the .WEB gTLD applicants.
-To the contrary, in the days following the filing of this action, ICANN was publicly rebuked by an independent review panel for its "cavalier" and seemingly routine dismissal of concerns raised by gTLD applicants without "mak[ing] any reasonable investigation" into the facts underlying those concerns as required by ICANN's Bylaws, Articles of
+Even more problematic, ICANN's conduct, tainted by an inherent conflict of interest, ensured that it would be the sole beneficiary of the multi-million dollar proceeds from the .WEB auction-a result that ICANN's own guidelines identify as a "last resort" outcome. - 3.
+As set forth more fully herein, ICANN has deprived Plaintiff and other applicants for the .WEB gTLD of the right to compete for the .WEB gTLD in accordance with established ICANN policy and guidelines.
+Court intervention is necessary to ensure ICANN's compliance with its own accountability and transparency mechanisms in the ongoing .WEB bid process.